Dorothy Day Center opens

 Overnight shelter opens

-Transforms into an overnight shelter to protect the homeless during brutal winter nights
+The Dorothy Day Center is transformed into an overnight shelter to protect our neighbors experiencing homelessness during brutal winter nights.

 Evening detox opens